Ohio lawmakers pass bill banning transgender students from using bathroom they identify with

 "There are people that hate them, somewhat unequivocally, just for wanting to use the bathroom," Adkison said.

-"I understand that it is controversial, but it is an issue of protection for those people that are vulnerable," Bird, the bill sponsor, said.
+"I understand that it is controversial, but it is an issue of protection for those people that are vulnerable," he said.

 However, there is no evidence of safety risks by letting trans people use facilities that align with their identity, a study from UCLA found.
 Also, it's the transgender teens who face a greater risk of sexual assaults in schools that prevent them from using their choice of bathrooms, the American Academy of Pediatrics reported.